 Time synchronisation, as for synchronised operation;

-Partial frame alignment: the agreement shall define a default frame structure for synchronised operation (for which UL / DL directions are defined across the whole frame) and at the same time the part of the frame where each operator is allowed to reverse the default transmission direction (flexible part);
+Partial frame alignment: the agreement shall define a default frame structure for synchronised operation (for which UL / DL directions are defined across the whole frame) and the part of the frame where each operator is allowed to reverse the default transmission direction (flexible part);

-The terms and conditions under which the ECC baseline out of block power limit can be applied to the semi-synchronised operation.
+The conditions under which the ECC baseline out of block power limit can be applied to the semi-synchronised operation.

 Options for the semi-synchronised operation of Macro BSs and Micro BSs:

-The studies summarised in Section 4.5 and reported in ANNEX 8: have led to the following results (under specific assumptions):
+The studies summarised in section 4.5 and reported in ANNEX 8: have led to the following results (under specific assumptions):

-If no changes are applied to the default frame structure, the semi-synchronised operation is identical to the synchronous case;

-In case an operator selects the UL direction in the flexible part while the default frame structure adopts the DL direction (DL to UL modifications), the operator which follows the default (DL) frame transmission direction does not receive additional BS to BS interference compared the synchronous case;
+In case an operator selects the UL direction in the flexible part while the default frame structure adopts the DL direction (DL to UL modifications), the operator which follows the default (DL) frame transmission direction does not receive additional BS-BS interference compared the synchronous case;

-In case an operator selects the DL direction in the flexible part while the default frame structure adopts UL direction (UL to DL modifications), the operator which follows the default (UL) frame transmission direction receives additional BS to BS interference compared to the synchronous case.
+In case an operator selects the DL direction in the flexible part while the default frame structure adopts UL direction (UL to DL modifications), the operator which follows the default (UL) frame transmission direction receives additional BS-BS interference compared to the synchronous case.

 "DL to UL modifications": the default DL transmission direction in the flexible part is modified into UL